When was the last time you went to a movie and wanted to stay behind and watch it again?

 EXPLOSIONS!
 Bad robots die, but they’ll be back for the sequel.

 This also works, in a pinch, as the script for TRANSFORMERS and TRANSFORMERS 3.

 Is it intense?
 Sure.
 Lots of running, lots of fighting, lots of explosions.

-Yet it’s boring in the same way most martial arts films get boring.
-Oh, another fight.
+Yet it’s boring in the same way most martial arts films get boring, and I love those movies.
+Here’s the problem with them: Oh, look, it’s another fight.
 Man, it’s been almost three minutes since the last battle.
 Why is the hero fighting the blue ninjas?
-Three minutes ago, he was getting chased by a gang of fat guys with no shirts waving meat cleavers.
+Three minutes ago, he was getting chased by a gang of fat shirtless dudes waving meat cleavers.

 B-movies have the same intensity throughout the movie.
 They crank it up to 11 and stay there.

 If every scene in a movie — or every paragraph in a speech — has the intensity cranked up to 11, then you’re shouting at the audience.
 It becomes noise, and it makes for a flat ride.
 There’s no momentum, no velocity, no meaning.

 Most bad speeches have the same B-movie problem.
 People shout their way through them, confusing volume with passion.